 - Siltation occurs when too much silt builds up and chokes out aquatic vegetation.
 Excess silt can be removed from ponds between September and November.
 To minimise disturbance, this should be done in small sections over a 3-4-year rotation.

 - Try and minimise the use of heavy machinery in winter as this can compact the soil around your pond.

-For more information on constructing or maintaining (and enhancing biodiversity in) ponds or small lakes, see our Pond Best Practice Guide.
+For more information on constructing or maintaining (and enhancing biodiversity in) ponds or small lakes, see our How to Build a Pond Guide

 RIVERS, STREAMS, DRAINAGE DITCHES